Overview

 Content section

-Core information: Add concise, actionable content that directly addresses user questions.
-Write in the tone you expect the assistant to use.
+- Core information: Add concise, actionable content that directly addresses user questions.
+Write in the tone you expect the agent to use.

 Actions section

-The Actions section allows the assistant to perform workflows beyond delivering answers.
+The Actions section allows the agent to perform workflows beyond delivering answers.

 -